-The parties agree to consult on the inclusion or exclusion of new classification(s) in the bargaining unit and will thereafter refer any such matter to PERB for appropriate action.
+The parties agree to consult on the inclusion or exclusion of new classification(s) in the bargaining unit and may thereafter refer any such matter, jointly or individually, to the Phoenix Employment Relations Board (PERB) for appropriate action.

-C. Classification Changes
+C. Position Management